 There are a few simple rules to follow when composing your cover letter.

+- Personalize your letter.
 Having a one-fit-all cover letter and sending it unchanged to different companies is a very bad idea.
 The main purpose of your cover letter is to convince the hiring manager that you are the perfect candidate for this specific job.
 If your cover letter is too general and doesn’t mention any specific information, it simply defies its own purpose.
 Plus, it’s very easy for the HR manager to spot a generic cover letter.
 This is why it is very important to customize your cover letter to the job you are applying for.

+- Explain why you want the job.
 A cover letter offers you a unique opportunity to be more personal and tell the hiring manager why you are passionate about the job — something you can’t really do in a resume.
 Your motivation and enthusiasm about working for the company can be a very convincing factor for the HR manager to prioritize you over other applicants.

+- Keep it short.
 Short cover letters tend to be more effective than long ones.
 This is often the case because hiring managers have a very limited time to spend on your application.
 Thus, a concise cover letter highlighting your most prominent professional achievements is the best way to go.

+- Do your research.
 As we’ve mentioned right at the beginning, personalizing your cover letter is one of the keys to its success.
 To customize your letter, do some research on the company you are applying for, learn about its culture, mission, values and more.
 This can help make your application more “relatable” to the person reading it and make you a good fit for the company in their eyes.

+- Fill your cover letter with facts and statistics.
 Avoid generalities in your letter.
 As it’s best to keep your cover letter short, use this space carefully.
 Include the information that would cause the most impact: numbers, professional achievements, awards, certificates and more.

+- Fill the gaps in your resume.
 If there are things in your resume that you feel need explaining, the cover letter can be a great place to do that.
 For instance, if you’ve spent some time out of official employment, you can mention in your cover letter that, for instance, you worked freelance during that time.

 Cover letter sample